mathemacode/job-searching/README.md

 hard if you will actually care about staying where you are for college - once you get busy with work, things change and free time is different.

+## Job titles
+Something that may or may not be apparent is that STEM jobs mix into one another, especially within a certain overarching field.
+Data science is an easy example, because data scientists may do data engineering work, software engineering work, data analysis, data visualization, maybe even recommend some changes to the database itself, and much much more.
+As a junior STEM employee, you may find yourself dipping your toes into many different aspects of the career field that you are interested in - and this is perfectly normal.
+Many employers encourage junior employees to reach out to different areas of the company or different job roles that may be more of interest to them in the future.

+Long story short, **do not stress precisely what your job title will be**.
+This should not be a deciding factor in anybody's job search when selecting their first STEM job.
+Obviously, there will be differences in the job responsibilities of junior roles, but the overall goal of your job search should be to get your foot in the door of the industry.
+Whether this means you start as a junior engineer or machine learning support intern -- no matter.
+Landing a position is the first step.
+Further down the road, as you gain more experience and see what different roles there are (and firsthand how the industry differs from academia), you will probably start to jettison certain job roles that you develop distaste for the type of work involved, and gravitate towards others that seem more appealing towards you.

+Rarely will you find somebody who has held the same job title over their entire career.
+People flip-flop between interests, make decisions to change their careers, and overall find themselves in interesting places over time.
+It's almost impossible to know if you will like or dislike a specific job role as you apply for your first job out of college... so, again, apply to everything!

+This job-role-enjoyment process takes time and can be an enjoyable part of navigating the start of your career - there are so many options and different paths to take!
+Scientific industries are massive and broad beyond what you will see when just searching through online job postings.

 ## How to use Indeed & other platforms
 This must be the most important section here.